jameslafontaine/unimelb-comp30022-capstone-it-project/README.md

 2. Run ```docker compose up``` in your terminal

-    This runs everything.

     ```it-project-6-people-db-1``` is the database container.
 This runs tasks first to initialise all the database-related stuff within the container

     ```it=project-6-people-webapp-1``` The server is running if you see ```it-project-6-people-webapp-1  | Watching for file changes with StatReloader```, the server is running!

+   If you want to view the website, go to localhost:8000 in your browser.

-3. To stop everything, press CTRL+C in the terminal and wait
+4. To stop everything, press CTRL+C in the terminal and wait

 If you want to run the db and webapp separately, then